CongducPham/LowCostLoRaGw/README.md

 Configuring your gateway after update
 -------------------------------------

-After gateway update, you need to configure your new gateway with `basic_config_gw.sh`, that mainly assigns the gateway id so that it is uniquely identified (the gateway's WiFi access point SSID is based on that gateway id for instance).
+After gateway update with option (ii), (iii) or (iv), you need to configure your new gateway with `basic_config_gw.sh`, that mainly assigns the gateway id so that it is uniquely identified (the gateway's WiFi access point SSID is based on that gateway id for instance).
 The gateway id will be the last 5 bytes of the Rapberry eth0 MAC address (or wlan0 on an RPI0W without Ethernet adapter) and the configuration script will extract this information for you.
 There is an additional script called `test_gwid.sh` in the script folder to test whether the gateway id can be easily determined.
 In the `scripts` folder, simply run `test_gwid.sh`:

 	> cd /home/pi/lora_gateway/scripts
 	> ./test_gwid.sh